 Darrell enjoys reading and writing short stories.
-He and Janice currently reside in Justin, Texas, along with 2 cats and a Chihuahua.
+He and Janice currently reside in Justin, Texas, along with their cat.

 Janice was raised in Wakita, Oklahoma, a bona fide farmer’s daughter.
 She received her Associates Degree at Central Christian College in McPherson, Kansas, and a Bachelor of Arts degree with a double major of English Literature and Fine Arts from Southern Nazarene University (formerly Bethany Nazarene College) in Bethany, Oklahoma.
-She currently works at Christ Our King church as an Administrative Assistant to the Pastor and Bookkeeper, and she has held that position for 18 years now.
+She currently works at Christ Our King church as an Administrative Assistant to the Pastor and Bookkeeper, and she has held that position for over 20 years now.
 Prior to that, she worked for GTE Supply in Las Colinas, Texas, for 9 years, her last position there being a Help Desk technician.
-Janice and Darrell, her husband of 33 years, have attended Christ Our King church for about 26 years.
+Janice and Darrell have attended Christ Our King church for over 30 years.
 The church’s emphasis on discipleship and the close, family relationship of the Body is what impressed her the most.
 Janice currently serves as a Home Group Leader, Sunday School teacher, Secretary of the Missions Committee, and Fellowship Activities Coordinator.
 She does not believe in passive church membership.
 She wants to see Christ Our King church reach the lost, the needy, the forgotten and the unloved, just as Psalm 68:6 describes, “God sets the lonely in families…” Janice enjoys reading and writing, gardening, cooking and “practicing hospitality.”
-She and Darrell live in Justin, Texas, with two cats and a dog.
+She and Darrell live in Justin, Texas, along with their cat.